2018-2019 Grant Timeline

 An organization may submit only one application each year.

-Impact Oklahoma reserves the right to reject a Letter of Inquiry or a Grant Application for any reason, including if it is late or incomplete in any way.
+Impact Oklahoma reserves the right to reject a Letter of Intent or a Grant Application for any reason, including if it is late or incomplete in any way.
 See each document for more detailed instructions.

 Terms of Grant: Prior to receiving the grant money, the grant recipient must execute a Terms of Grant document.

 Evaluations: Impact Oklahoma requires that the grant recipient submit periodic progress reports.
 Impact Oklahoma emphasizes the use of evaluation to measure program progress and outcomes, promote learning from experience, improve program performance and encourage our grantees to build effective self-evaluation plans into their projects.
-Copies of the interim and final report forms can be downloaded.